lemerleau/aRNAque/README.md

 # For the pseudoknotted RNA targets
 ## RNA folding programs for pseudoknotted targets:
-  - IPknot ()
+  - IPknot: the version we used in this work is the 0.0.5 and it can be downloaded to in the official website.
+We can also share with you on request the copy we have.
-  - HotKnots ()
+  - HotKnots: the patched version of hotknots we used for our benchmark result can be found in the [thirdparty folder](thirdparty/Hotknots_v2.0_patched.zip).
-After installing the folding tools, make sure you have set an environmental variable for each tool HOTKNOTS_ROOT : for hotknots and IPKNOT for IPknot.
+After installing the folding tools, make sure you have set an environmental variable for each tool to the bin decrectories.
+HOTKNOTS_ROOT for hotknots should be set to <path to hotknots>/bin  and IPKNOT for IPknot should be set to <path to the ipknot>/build.

 # How to run the program.
 First, please clone the git repo using the command: